 Paul Carberry helps clients to understand their obligations and requirements in operating their pensions arrangements.
 Paul advises both trustees and employers on a broad range of pension issues including funding discussions, benefit design issues, investment matters and liability management exercises.
-Paul is also a member of the APL Public Sector sub-committee.

 Paul is the head of our public sector pensions team, focusing on assisting public sector clients in responding to the challenges of implementing new legislation and the impact this can have on both the employer and its employees.